Asymmetry of v4 segments of vertebrates. Hypoplasia of the intracranial v4 segment of the right vertebral artery: MRI signs, consequences

 Guest

-My son has a draft board, they did an MRI (complaints of headaches, pain in right temple, B in the conclusion they wrote: MRA picture of the variant of the development of the circle of Willis in the form of a decrease in blood flow in both posterior communicating arteries, Please explain what kind of circle of Willis is, and how dangerous it is for health, what about the army?
+My son had a draft board, they did an MRI (complaints of headaches, pain in right temple, B in the conclusion they wrote: MRA picture of the variant development of the Circle of Willis in the form of decreased blood flow in both posterior communicating arteries.
+Please explain what kind of circle of Willis this is, and how dangerous it is for health, what to do with the army?

 Post date: 27.06.2012 19:17